• Skip to primary navigation

 Why cocoa powder?

 Fear not!
-The addition of cocoa powder will not make your dark rye bread taste chocolaty.
-It used in such a small amount that it will just compliment the richness of the molasses and aroma of caraway.
+The addition of cocoa powder will not make your dark rye bread taste chocolatey.
+It used in such a small amount that it will just complement the richness of the molasses and aroma of caraway.

 Troubleshooting your dough